 Who We Are

-Sam Grinsell, Chair
+Sam Grinsell, Deputy Chair

-I am a second year PhD student at the University of Edinburgh, studying British Imperial Architecture of the Nile Valley.
+I am a third year PhD student at the University of Edinburgh, studying British Imperial Architecture of the Nile Valley.
 I studied Ancient History and History at the University of Leicester as an undergraduate before spending a few years in the wilderness of low-end employment.
 I returned to Leicester for an MA in Urban History and discovered a fascination with the role of the built environment in the construction of power.
 I am also interested in the role of digital technologies in education, and have worked for IT Services at the University of Leicester and Technology Enhanced Learning at St Mary’s University.
 I enjoy exploring the pubs, hills, architecture and coastline of Edinburgh.

 Laura Harrison, Publicity Editor

 I am a third year PhD student primarily interested in cultural memory and the commemoration of the medieval past.
 I am a native of Peterborough, Canada, where I learned to compulsively apologise and value maple syrup above all else.
 After completing my BA (Hons) and BEd at Brock University, I came to the University of Edinburgh for my MSc.
 I stayed at Edinburgh for my PhD, where I am researching 19th and 20th century commemorations of the Scottish Wars of Independence.
 Outside of my research, I am a co-founder of the Scottish History Network, one of the organisers for the ‘War Through Other Stuff’ conference, and attempting to keep some semblance of work/life balance.
 Find me on twitter.